 In her debut Test against New Zealand, she had scored 90 runs and took 10 wickets.
 She was only 26.
 In her second Test, she had become the first cricketer to score century against England.
 She had picked up nine wickets in that match.

-- Betty Wilson’s seven for seven is the third-best bowling figures in an innings.
+- Betty Wilson’s 7 for 7 is the third-best bowling figures in an innings.

 - The series ended in a draw.
 Australia retained the Ashes.